Genghis-L/genghis-l.github.io/_projects/2024_FoML_CourseProject.md

 The results are shown in Figure 2.

-Our goal is then to derive a good upper bound on $\mathcal{R}_{\text {rob }}(f)$ that we want to minimize, in the sense that a free hyper-parameter can be introduced to manipulate the trade-off between accuracy and robustness, and therefore a good algorithm can be derived to minimize this upper bound.
+Our goal is then to derive a good upper bound on $\mathcal{R}_{\text{rob}}(f)$ that we want to minimize, in the sense that a free hyper-parameter can be introduced to manipulate the trade-off between accuracy and robustness, and therefore a good algorithm can be derived to minimize this upper bound.
 We need several tools to achieve this goal.

 Introduce the surrogate loss $\mathcal{R}_\phi(f):=\mathbb{E}_{(\boldsymbol{X}, Y) \sim \mathcal{D}} \phi(f(\boldsymbol{X}) Y)$.
 Formally, for $\eta \in[0,1]$, define the conditional $\phi$-risk by